Nihilus888/OptiStock/README.md

 ### API Integration
 OptiStock's API integration connects with stock market data providers and optimization algorithms to fetch up-to-date stock data and perform complex financial calculations in the background.
 This allows users to receive data-driven recommendations and insights on their portfolios without manual input.

+### Trading Bot
+OptiStock's trading bot uses machine learning via sentiment analysis that analyzes financial news to see if it is positive, neutral and negative and makes a purchase as well with confluences of volume and other measures to make buying or selling decisions.

 ## Vision
 The vision for OptiStock is to become a go-to solution for investors looking for automated, reliable, and comprehensive portfolio management.
 It aims to combine the latest advancements in data science and financial modeling with an intuitive user interface, making high-level financial analysis accessible to both experienced and novice investors alike.